Approved Check Pilot (ACP) / Advanced Qualification Program (AQP) Evaluator Bulletin No. 01/24

 10. ACP Training Involvement - ACP training involvement with a candidate prior to a PPC will be increased to 50% under certain conditions.

-11. PPC Candidate Medical Restrictions - Candidate PPC eligibility requirements regarding valid medicals will be relaxed in the case of ACPs (Sim Only) and Training Pilots (Sim Only) consistent with CARs Part IV and VII requirements.
+11. PPC Candidate Medical Restrictions - PPC Candidate eligibility requirements regarding valid medicals will be relaxed in the case of ACPs (Sim Only) and Training Pilots (Sim Only), consistent with CARs Part IV and VII requirements.

-12. Unsuccessful Line Check Criteria - New guidance on the Line Check unsuccessful criteria pertaining to the maximum number of permissible two (2) grades will be provided based on a ratio from the PIC/SIC PPC criteria vs. approximate number of flight test exercises.
+12. Unsuccessful Line Check Criteria - New guidance on the Line Check unsuccessful criteria pertaining to the maximum number of permissible two (2) grades will be provided based on a ratio of the PIC/SIC PPC criteria vs. approximate number of flight test exercises.

 13. Unsuccessful PIC PPC / Successful SIC PPC Option - A policy introduced in ACP Bulletin no. 02/18 (applicable to helicopter PPCs) will be extended to include aeroplane PPCs.
 The objective is to provide flexibility in circumstances where a pilot, who is unsuccessful as a PIC PPC candidate, might be considered successful under SIC PPC criteria.